dysoct/unifi-tv/README.md

 # Is there cons?
 - Unable to record
 - DRM-protected Streams (Widevine / PlayReady)
-- No timeshift although the link is capable of timeshifting,
+- No timeshift although the link is capable of timeshifting (Timeshifting works on OTT Navigator by changing the setting for days to 1 and type to Auto)
 - Channel won't follow channel number, but follows the channel sequence on Tivimate (also thanks to @dysoct)

 # Players that can play this playlist